JuliaData/DataFrames.jl/docs/src/man/categorical.md

  CategoricalString{UInt32}
  String

-julia> categorical!(df, compress=true) # change all columns to be categorical with compression 6×2 DataFrame
+julia> categorical!(df, compress=true) # change all columns with eltype <: AbstractString to be categorical with compression 6×2 DataFrame
 │ Row │ A            │ B            │
 │     │ Categorical… │ Categorical… │